FelipeAdorno/springdoc-with-contracts/README.md

 2. Create SpringBootTest class extending MonkeyAPIDocumentationBase.
 ![operation](images/test_class.png)

-3. Rund the test and the openapi.json file will be generated on the openapi folder.
+3. Run the test and the openapi.json file will be generated on the openapi folder.
 ![operation](images/opa_api_json.png)

 ##### GET - Contract